quintinfsmith/pagan/README.md

-# Pagan Opus Editor
+# Pagan
-An experimental Radix-notation based MIDI editor
+A music sequencer

 [Manual](/manual/pagan)

 [![fdroid](https://img.shields.io/f-droid/v/com.qfs.pagan.svg?logo=F-Droid)](https://f-droid.org/en/packages/com.qfs.pagan/)

 ## What is it?
+Pagan is a music sequencer built around 2 main features:
+    1. N-tone tuning.
+I was curious to see what was possible and what musical vocabulary could develop around different sized octaves.
+    2. Beat-centric visualization.
+No more time signatures or measures.

-Pagan is an opus editor that can read/write midi files.
-It exists because I wanted to be able to write music in a way that represents how I look at music rather than try to translate musical ideas to and from a different structure, like a game of broken telephone.
+Essentially, tt exists because I wanted to be able to write music in a way that represents how I look at music rather than try to translate musical ideas to and from a different structure, like a game of broken telephone.
 It may be for you, it may not.
 You do you.

 ## Usage